 compiled predicates that resulted from the term-expansion mechanism may

 be exposed in some cases.
-This issue is shared with Prolog and results
+This issue is shared with Prolog code and

-from the non-availability of source code for the predicates being
+results from the non-availability of source code for the predicates

-Line number spy points require a Prolog backend compiler that supports accessing read term starting line but only some systems (B-Prolog, JIProlog, Lean Prolog, SWI-Prolog, and YAP) provide accurate line numbers.
+Line number spy points (aka breakpoints) require a Prolog backend compiler that supports accessing read term starting line but only some backends (B-Prolog, GNU Prolog, JIProlog, Lean Prolog, LVM, SICStus Prolog, SWI-Prolog, and YAP) provide accurate line numbers.

 As a workaround, you can check the start line number for an entity predicate definition using a query such as: